wp-plugins/flyzoo/readme.txt

 == Description ==

-Connect, engage and grow your audience.

-Flyzoo Chat has been designed for communities, dating websites, online traders, gamers, radio stations, stores... and any other kind of website looking to boost engagement!
+Connect, engage and grow your audience: Flyzoo Chat has been designed for dating websites, online traders, gamers, radio stations, stores... and any other kind of website looking to boost engagement!

-The perfect chat for your BuddyPress, bbPress and WooCommerce website.
+The perfect chat for your BuddyPress communities, bbPress and WooCommerce websites.

 Start your 14-day free trial now!